natebrien/BIOL722Project/Writing/Stage 3 - Using epiPALEOMIX.md

-EpiPALEOMIX is a program for creating methylation maps, developed by Kristian Hanghoj.
+EpiPALEOMIX is a program for creating methylation and nucleosome maps.
 # Install epiPALEOMIX

 EpiPALEOMIX requires the following: